 enable-requests Enable SNMP requests.
 If you do not specify the option, requests are disabled. enable-traps Enable SNMP traps.
 If you do not specify the option, traps are disabled. community name The name of the SNMP community. port number The port to use for SNMP.
-The default is 162. recipients The list of hosts to which to send traps; required only when traps are enabled.
+The default is 162. recipients recipient The list of hosts to which to send traps using SNMP version 2c; required only when traps are enabled and norecipients-v1 are listed. recipients-v1 recipient- v1 The list of hosts to which to send traps using SNMP version 1; required only when traps are enabled and norecipients are listed.

-The following example enables SNMP requests, and then traps and sends them to localhost and snmp.my-domain.com.
+The following example enables SNMP requests, and then traps and sends them to host1 and host2 using SNMP version 2c, and to snmp.my-domain.com and snmp2.my-domain.com using SNMP version 1.

-\$ avcli snmp-config --enable-requests --enable-traps -community public localhost snmp.my-domain.com snmp-disable avcli snmp-disable

-The following example disables SNMP requests, enables traps, and sends them to localhost.

 '''

+$ avcli snmp-config --enable-requests --enable-traps --

+recipients host1 host2 --recipients-v1 snmp.my-domain.com

+snmp2.my-domain.com

+'''

+The following example disables SNMP requests, enables traps, and sends them to localhost using SNMP version 2c.

+'''

-$ avcli snmp-config --enable-traps --community public
+$ avcli snmp-config --enable-traps --community public --

-localhost
+recipients localhost

 '''